A National Statistics Publication for Scotland

 The main findings are:

-GERD in Scotland was £2,331 million in 2016.
-In real terms this represents an increase of £50 million or 2.2 per cent since 2015, taking GERD spend to its highest level since the series began in 2001.
+GERD in Scotland was £2,529 million in 2017.
+In real terms this represents an increase of £193 million or 8.3 per cent since 2016, taking GERD spend to its highest level in the series.

-Most of the growth in Scotland’s GERD over the latest year came from the business sector.
+Most of the growth in Scotland’s GERD over the latest year was in businesses.

 The figures released today were produced in accordance with professional standards set out in the Code of Practice for Official Statistics.

-The full statistical publication can be accessed at: http://www.gov.scot/Topics/Statistics/Browse/Business/RD.
-This publication contains the most recent data for Gross Expenditure R&D (GERD) in 2016, and revised data for previous years.
+This publication contains the most recent data for Gross Expenditure R&D (GERD) in 2017, and revised data for previous years.

-GERD forms the basis of the National Indicator: Increase Research and Development Spending.
-This indicator is monitored via Scotland Performs at: http://www.gov.scot/About/scotPerforms/indicator/research
+GERD as a share of GDP forms the basis of the National Indicator: Spend on research and development.
+This indicator is monitored on the National Performance Framework website.

 There is a problem